aridhia/alzheimers-synthetic-data/README.md

 The data appears in the `inst/mockup_data/` folder as various .csv files relating to different tables in the dataset.

+#### Options
-The size of the synthetic data can be modified by modifying the `N` variable in `inst/scripts/create_data.R`.
+1. The number of synthetic data entries in the dataset can be modified by altering the `N` variable in `inst/scripts/create_data.R`.

-Different datasets can be produced by modifying the random seed at the beginning of `inst/scripts/create_data.R`.
+2. Different datasets can be produced by modifying the random seed at the beginning of `inst/scripts/create_data.R`.